MahmoodAbdali79/Book-Recommendation-System/README.md

 ## About the model
 In Overall, the aproach of creating model is collaborating filtering and the output files of the model are `PivotTable.csv` and `Re-Array.npy`.
-After installing the requirements and running the program normally, the following documentation is available.
+After installing the requirements and running the application normally, the following documentation is available.

 ### Recomend New Book
 This API gets a book name as the user's preferred book and returns a similar book that could be interesting to the user.